Buying or selling a flat with cladding?

 The issue of building cladding is a complex and technical one.
 In this post we will try and give a simple overview for the non-technical.
-And we’ll try and answer the question: Can you buy or sell a flat which has cladding problems?
+And we’ll try and answer the question: Can you buy or sell a flat with cladding problems?

 Cladding in different forms has been used on buildings for decades, possibly longer.
 However the Grenfell Tower fire of 2017 brought the issue of building cladding and fire safety sharply into focus.
 It made it an issue that must be seriously considered, when either buying or selling affected properties, for the first time.